 - Weight: 5.9 lbs

-What are the Dyson V8 & V10 vacuums?
+- What are the Dyson V8 & V10 maintenance costs?

 Prefer to watch rather than read?
 See our comprehensive Dyson V8 vs. V10 review video below.

 At Modern Castle, we put all of the vacuums through our standard vacuum cleaning tests.